 Before his death became an occasion for iron-on T-shirts and Police covers, Biggie Smalls was the life of the hip-hop party, an ebullient hustler who became the lisping voice of the people.
-In January 1998, Charles Aaron examined the musical legacy of Christopher Wallace.

 One thing you learn early on, whether you’re a li’l ghetto boy or a spice girl, is that pop music, like life, is often beyond your control.
 The first time I heard the Notorious B.I.G.‘s “Hypnotize,” the preeminent single of 1997, I fell in love with it.
 Of course, I had no choice.
 Huddled in a Times Square studio next to worshipful fans, hangers-on, employees, and journalists; overwhelmed by a Sensurround-like sound system; blinded by BET flashing on countless video screens; and staring straight into the dark sunglasses of producer Sean “Puffy” Combs and the serene sultanesque countenance of Biggie Smalls, both flanked by Lurch-size bodyguards, I was part of what could only be properly described as a “captive” audience.

 After the music boomed to a close, journalists sheepishly accepted offers to pose for photos with Biggie.
 One, his voice almost cracking, managed a question: “What’s the ‘Think B.I.G.’ [advertising] campaign all about?”